-My wife just put the kids to sleep and I just headed outside to a local park to do this quick video.
-What I wanted to chat about was a Tweak to the Common Hip Flexor Stretch.
+My wife put the kids to sleep, and I headed outside to a local park to do this quick video.
+I wanted to chat about a Tweak to the Common Hip Flexor Stretch.

-A common stretch that people end up doing and how I end up tweaking it to get more out of that stretch is called the 90/90 Hip Flexor Stretch.
+A common stretch that people end up doing and how I end up tweaking it to get more out of it is called the 90/90 Hip Flexor Stretch.

-It is when you kneel and the back leg, ankle, knee, and hip are at 90 degrees, and the front leg, ankle, knee, and hip are at 90 as well.
+It is when you kneel, and the back leg, ankle, knee, and hip are at 90 degrees, and the front leg, ankle, knee, and hip are at 90.

-From the side, you see it as 90/90 and then from the front what I want to make sure is that I have the knee in line with the hip.
-With the front leg and the back leg and the knee in line with the hip.
+From the side, you see it as 90/90, and then from the front.
+I want to ensure that I have the knee in line with the hip.
+The front leg, the back leg, and the knee are in line with the hip.

-That ends up being the starting position that I want and what I will do is brace the abdominal area to prevent any change in the curvature of my low back.
+That ends up being the starting position that I want.
+I will brace the abdominal area to prevent any change in the curvature of my low back.

 The curvature in my low back stays the same.
-It locks down my pelvis and it allows me to get better stretch specifically through the rectus femoris or the most superficial quadriceps muscle.
-Starting with bracing through my stomach, then contracting my glute, and then bringing my hips forward and I am looking at getting that stretch in the rectus femoris.
+It locks down my pelvis and allows me to get a better stretch, specifically through the rectus femoris or the most superficial quadriceps muscle.
+I am looking at getting that stretch in the rectus femoris.
+Starting with bracing through my stomach, then contracting my glute, and then bringing my hips forward.

-What oftentimes will end up happening is people will not look at that back leg and how much that back leg is rotated in and rotated out.
-A lot of people when they do this exercise will end up having that heel inwards and their thigh is externally rotated and when they do the stretch they really won’t feel much from the stretch.
+What often will end up happening is people will not look at that back leg and how much that back leg is rotated in and out.
+Many people will end up having that heel inwards, and their thigh is externally rotated when they do the stretch.
+They won’t feel much from the stretch.

 Give that a go the next time you do a 90/90 hip flexor stretch.
-A lot of times you just end up moving into that easy position that normal position and then going into the stretch.
+You often end up moving into that comfortable position, that normal position, and then going into the stretch.

-One other tweak you can do is bring that heel out during the stretch or even sometimes bring that heel in when doing that stretch because sometimes that will move the stretch more into the vast medialis and that adductor muscles.
+One other tweak you can do is bring that heel out during the stretch or even sometimes bring that heel in when doing that stretch.
+Sometimes that will move the stretch more into the vast medialis and adductor muscles.

 I will show it to you from behind.
-So looking at the foot straight back, if I end up bringing that heel in and going into that stretch, I end up having more rectus femoris and adductor and vastus medialis contractions if I bring that heel in and stretch.
+When looking at the foot straight ahead, I have more rectus femoris, adductor, and vastus medialis contractions if I bring that heel in and stretch.

-And if I bring that heel out, I end up having more of that vast lateralis, rectus femoris, IT band, and tensor fasciae late.
+And if I bring that heel out, I have more of that vast lateralis, rectus femoris, IT band, and tensor fasciae late.

-If you are looking for a program to help you with your tight hip flexors, you can take a look at the program that I called Fixing Tight Hip Flexors.
+If you are looking for a program to help you with your tight hip flexors, you can look at the program that I called Fixing Tight Hip Flexors.

 Take care and bye-bye.